aurora-is-near/doc.aurora.dev/blog/speedruneth-nft-virtual-chain.md

 We won't cover it here fully, as instructions are great in the SpeedrunEthereum's [NFT tutorial](https://speedrunethereum.com/challenge/simple-nft-example).

-Instead, we will talk in detail about specifics of going through that challenge in the context of your own virtual chain.
+Instead, we will talk in detail about specifics of going through Speedrun challenges in the context of your own virtual chain.
+So you will able to pass all of them on it!

 <!-- truncate -->